-Students need to provide supporting documentation from an appropriate health care professional.
 Our Student Equity and Access Service (SEAS) assists students whose learning is affected by disabilities including physical, intellectual, sensory, psychiatric and neurological disabilities.

 These support services may include equipment loans, adaptive technology, notetakers, tutors, signing interpreters and course materials provided in alternative formats.
 We’ll meet with you and create a plan that meets your needs as well as provide ongoing support throughout your studies.